iblis-ms/tutorials/Objective-C/OCMock_OCHamcrest/README.md

-#OCMock and OCHamcrest tutorial
+#OCMock, OCHamcrest and KNMParametrizedTest tutorial
-This tutorial contains one project that shows how to OCMock in version 3.3.1 and OCHamcrest 6.0.
-Both of them are widely used libraries for testing Objective-C code.
+This tutorial contains one project that shows how to OCMock in version 3.3.1, OCHamcrest 6.0 and KNMParametrizedTest.
+All of them are widely used libraries for testing Objective-C code.
 OCMock provides some methods to create mocks and checking if expected calls was called with proper arguments.
 OCHamcrest contains several useful matchers.
+KNMParametrizedTest helps writing parametrized tests.s

 #CocoaPods
-Both OCMock and OCHamcrest are downloaded by CocoaPods.
+OCMock, OCHamcrest and KNMParametrizedTest are downloaded by CocoaPods.
 To compile tutorial project you need to run:

 ```bash
 pod install